OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 Note that some anti-debugging implementations respond in a stealthy way so that changes in behaviour are not immediately apparent.
 For example, a soft token app might not visibly respond when a debugger is detected, but instead secretly alter the state of an internal variable so that an incorrect OTP is generated at a later point.
 Make sure to run through the complete workflow to determine if attaching the debugger causes a crash or malfunction.

-#### Remediation

--- TODO [Describe the best practices that developers should follow to prevent this issue] --

 #### References

-- [1] Tim Strazzere - Android Anti-Emulator - https://github.com/strazzere/anti-emulator/
-- [2] Bluebox Security -
-- [3] Matenaar et al. - Patent Application - MOBILE DEVICES WITH INHIBITED APPLICATION DEBUGGING AND METHODS OF OPERATION - https://www.google.com/patents/US8925077
+- [1] Matenaar et al. - Patent Application - MOBILE DEVICES WITH INHIBITED APPLICATION DEBUGGING AND METHODS OF OPERATION - https://www.google.com/patents/US8925077
+- [2] Bluebox Security - Android Reverse Engineering & Defenses - https://slides.night-labs.de/AndroidREnDefenses201305.pdf
+- [3] Tim Strazzere - Android Anti-Emulator - https://github.com/strazzere/anti-emulator/
+- [4] Anti-Debugging Fun with Android ART - https://www.vantagepoint.sg/blog/88-anti-debugging-fun-with-android-art

 ### Testing File Integrity Checks